-We also implemented our Human Rights Policy which is aligned with the UN Guiding Principles on Business and Human Rights.
+Our Human Rights Policy is aligned with the UN Guiding Principles on Business and Human Rights.
 This policy sets out our commitment to avoiding human rights abuses in our operations and identifying opportunities to support human rights where we feel our actions can have a positive impact.
-Our Human Rights Policy provides the template for operationalising our modern slavery program and outlines the principles upon which our framework to identify and prevent modern slavery is based.
+This Policy provides the template for our modern slavery program and outlines the principles upon which our framework to identify and prevent modern slavery is based.

 Policies that form the basis of our efforts to create a workplace which is safe, inclusive, fair, and rejects human rights abuses; and that promotes our social procurement program include:

 - Human Rights Policy

-- Code of Conduct
+- · Code of Conduct

 - Supplier Code of Conduct

 - Equal Employment Opportunity Policy

-- Gifts, Benefits and Hospitality Policy
+- · Gifts, Benefits and Hospitality Policy

 - Anti-Bribery and Corruption Policy

 - Grievance and Disputes Handling Policy for employees

 - Talent Sourcing and Selection Policy

 - Whistleblower Policy

 - Workplace Health and Safety Policy

 - Social Procurement Statement